icshwi/e3-tools/e3TemplateGenerator/README.md

-E3 Module / Application Template Builder
+E3 Module Template Builder
 ====

-# Create NON existent E3 Apps / Modules with remote source files
+# Create NON existent E3 Modules with remote source files

 One should define and understand the following variables first.
 It is important to understand what differences are